-Refer to C-DIVIDERS in the GLASS-TYPE command.
+A flag indicating if the WINDOW has dividers between the individual panes of glass (as opposed to the WINDOW having true divided lites).
+A value of one means the WINDOW has dividers.
 In the absence of user input this value will default to the value of the same keyword in the GLASS-TYPE command.
 The rules processor references this keyword only when C-UFACTOR-METHOD equals zero ("Title 24 Default Table") or C-SHGC-METHOD equals zero ("Title 24 Default Table").